 Following this protocol provides:

 So, most definitely, don’t let the air get to your deroofed blister and allow a scab to form.
 Put an island dressing on it at a minimum.
-Or even better, a hydrocolloid dressing, like Compeed.
+Or even better, a hydrocolloid dressing.
 This will facilitate and accelerate the healing process.

 2) Torn Blisters